 Head-on crashes typically happen because someone acted carelessly.
 You can seek damages from the driver who struck you by filing a Florida personal injury lawsuit.
 Most victims in this position will pursue a claim based on negligence.

 This legal theory may apply when a person fails to use the care that an ordinary person would consider appropriate to avoid unnecessary risks to others.
 A victim needs to establish that the defendant had a duty to act with care, violated this duty, and caused the accident in which the victim was hurt.
 It is also essential to show that the injured person incurred damages that stemmed from his or her harm.

-All Florida drivers must use reasonable care on the road.
+All Palm Beach County drivers must use reasonable care on the road.
 A driver may be responsible for any injuries caused by his or her failure to meet this standard, which is called a breach of duty.
 For example, a motorist may have struck you head-on because he or she was distracted and drove the wrong way into your lane of traffic.
 You would have to show that the driver’s actions were causally linked to your injury.